‘The cause of a person’s poverty is not yours to question. The fact a person is poor is the reason you help.’

 In 1953, Our Lady’s Nurses for the Poor was officially recognised as a diocesan congregation.
 Ministries were established at Brisbane in 1956 and Newcastle in 1962.
 At one stage, the congregation had almost 40 religious sisters and novices ministering throughout Sydney, Brisbane, Newcastle and Wollongong.

 Today, the mission of Our Lady’s Nurses for the Poor remains as important as ever.
 Assisted by the ongoing generosity of benefactors and volunteers, the Sisters continue to assist the sick poor in Sydney, Newcastle and Macquarie Fields.
+Click here for more information about the history of the Minto and Macquarie Fields ministry.

 The Brown Nurses, a work of the Society of Our Lady’s Nurses for the Poor, conducts a mission for the poor and disadvantaged in the local government area of Sydney.
 Many of their patients suffer debilitating mental and physical illnesses.
 Being in the care of the Brown Nurses is their last chance to live independently.